pantolin/tIGArx/README.md

-# tIGAr
+# tIGArx

 A Python library for isogeometric analysis (IGA) using FEniCS.
-The following article outlines the design of tIGAr:
+The following article outlines the design of tIGArx:
 ```
 @article{Kamensky2019,
 title = "{tIGAr}: Automating isogeometric analysis with {FEniCS}",